 Grapes are hand-harvested and then dried for 100 days in a naturally ventilated storage area.
 Really ripe, almost sweet fruit on the palate plus sweet baking spices.

-I hope you enjoyed exploring the Travaglini Gattinara portfolio of wines.
 Many of these wines are available in the US.